 Cancellation of sections may occur if there are issues with instructor availability, if minimum enrollments are not met, or due to other factors as outlined in the AACC Dual Enrollment MOU Addendum.

 Students must meet eligibility requirements to earn an AACC certificate including demonstration of ENG-101/101A eligibility.
 See AACC’s College Catalog, graduation requirements and certificate requirements for details.

 *Students must meet eligibility requirements to earn an AACC certificate including demonstration of ENG-101/101A eligibility.
 See AACC College Catalog.

-Annapolis High School students attending the Center for Applied Technology-South (CAT-South) can earn college credits by enrolling in selected Career Technology Education (CTE) programs.
-Just maintain a “C” or better grade in your CTE program, then earn a C or better on the proficiency assessment(s), administered by an AACC professor right there at CAT-South.
-(See CAT-South for details.)
+Students attending the Center for Applied Technology-South (CAT-South) can earn college credits by enrolling in selected Career Technology Education (CTE) programs.
+You then just need to successfully complete your CAT- South program, and earn a C or better on the AACC college proficiency assessment(s).
+Grades below C will not be reflected on your AACC college transcript.

 You can earn proficiency credit by completing this CTE program at Broadneck High School.

 For information contact your high school counselor or email Judy Wilson, coordinator, Instructional Pathways and Partnerships - Secondary, at email@example.com.